Create a Commit Action

 stk publish action

-You can also enter the name of the Studio directly in the terminal with the option --studio
+You can also enter the name of the Studio directly in the terminal with the --studio option, as in the following example:

 stk publish action --studio my-studio-name